rafgasinski/Weather-App/README.md

 # Weather-App
 ## About
-Application shows current weather data and forecast.
-The user can search for a location or use his own.
-After searching, the app will store valid locations in its database.
+Application shows current weather data and forecast from OpenWeather API.
+The user can search or use device location.
+After searching, the app will store valid locations and API responses in its database.

 ## Features
 * Weather data from user's current or selected location